Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Magic-and-Systems.md

 It seems to be present in all things, living or nonliving Sentient creatures can control it at will, specifically those that can communicate with spoken language.
 Some non-sentient creatures can still use magic, although primitive methods.
-The Sight, Shape, Sound, Noise and Feel of magic can vary incredibly.
-Spellcasting is personal.
-If raw: Blue.
-If from a God: White/Yellow.
-If from a Demon: Red/Orange.
-If from a Necromantic God: Purple/Black.
-If from an older/nature/fey god: Green/Brown/Blue.
-Various factors can change the appearance of Magic casting.
-Source of Mana
-Mentor
-The Environment of the caster
-Elves can uniquely taste magic.
-Most dare not to, since it can be like eating rotten flesh.

 About a 1/10th of the world can cast magic.
 In Order:
 Elves
 Tieflings